Get insider access

 If you're looking for the best sound quality for listening to music, the best Audio-Technica headphones with an open-back design we've tested are the Audio-Technica ATH-R70x.
 While these headphones are more expensive than the top pick and not as versatile, they offer some advantages for music lovers.
 Unlike closed-back options, their design helps them create a spacious, out-of-head passive soundstage, which makes your listening experience more immersive.
 They're lighter and have a more comfortable fit than the Audio-Technica ATH-M50x for most people.

 Because of their open design, they struggle to reproduce the thump and rumble of low-bass, so you might prefer closed-back headphones if you listen to a lot of bass-heavy music like EDM.
-That said, your audio sounds full-bodied, and instruments and vocals are clear and present in the mix.
-Sibilants like cymbals are dull, but overall, they have a warm sound profile well-suited for genres like rock, jazz, and folk.
+That said, your audio sounds full-bodied, so instruments and vocals are clear and present in the mix.
+Sibilants like cymbals are dull, but overall, they have a warm sound profile that is well-suited for genres like rock, jazz, and folk.
 However, they don't block out ambient sound and leak audio by design, so they aren't suitable for listening in noisy places.
 They're also less well-built than some cheaper options from this brand.

 See our review